t4d-classes/react-redux-unit-testing_01272020/demo-app/exercises/exercise-9.md

 ## Steps

 1. Review the Car View Row component.
 Add all necessary unit tests to the component.
 Provide at least one example of a snapshot test, DOM test and shallow test.
+The DOM test and shallow test should not test the same thing.